-The district team holds a core set of beliefs about the components of effective schools: high expectations; placement of student academic, social, and emotional needs above all else; quality instructional program that prepare students to be responsible, well-informed citizens with high ethical standards, creative problem solvers, effective communicators, and lifelong learners, active parent involvement, and active participation of students, staff, and parents in decision making.
+The district team holds a core set of beliefs about the components of effective schools: high expectations; placement of student academic, social, and emotional needs above all else; quality instructional program that prepare students to be responsible, well-informed citizens with high ethical standards, creative problem solvers, and build parents' capacity to support their children's education.
+We hosted various parent workshops throughout the year.
+Parents also participated in the annual Parent Institute Academy where they attended workshops that address many different topics to help parents.